 Your Auto Insurance Policy

-Your insurance company is responsible for providing you with the insurance coverage summarized on your Certificate of Automobile Insurance, and for which you pay a premium.
+Your insurance company is responsible for providing you with the insurance coverage summarized on the Certificate of Automobile Insurance you receive each year on renewal or when you purchase insurance, and for which you pay a premium.

 Your Certificate of Automobile Insurance: